Wodzisław, Świętokrzyskie Voivodeship

-Between the 16th and 19th centuries, Wodzisław was a property of the Lanckorońscy family.
-The town has a population of 1,100.
+Between the 16th and 19th centuries, Wodzisław was a property of the Lanckoroński family.
+It is located on the S7 highway, the main highway connecting Kraków with Kielce, Radom and Warsaw.

+History

-Wodzisław has a long and rich history, which dates back to the reign of King Wladyslaw Lokietek, who granted it town rights in ca. 1317.
-At that time, it was called Wlodzislaw, and the town was a royal property.
-In 1370, King Kazimierz Wielki handed the town over to a local nobleman Zbigniew Przedbor.
-In the 16th century, Wodzisław became property of the Lanckoronski family, and was a local center of artisans.
+Wodzisław has a long and rich history, which dates back to the reign of King Władysław I Łokietek, who granted it town rights in ca. 1317.
+At that time, it was called Włodzisław, and the town was a royal property.
+In 1370, King Casimir III the Great handed the town over to local noblemen Zbigniew and Przedbor.
+In the 16th century, Wodzisław became property of the Lanckoroński family, and was a local center of artisans.
+It was a private town, administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.
 In 1551, the wooden Roman Catholic church was transferred to the Calvinists, and most residents switched to Calvinism.
 Wodzisław was one of main centers of Protestant Reformation in Lesser Poland, here as many as 20 Calvinist synods took place (1557, 1558, 1559, twice in 1560, 1561, 1566, 1583, 1589, 1590, 1595, twice in 1597, 1599, 1601, 1604, 1606, 1607, 1609, 1610, 1611, and 1612).
-Calvinist prayer house at Wodzisław was closed down in 1613, after the Zebrzydowski Rebellion, when town’s owner Samuel Lanckoronski abandoned Calvinism and became a Roman Catholic.
-Soon afterwards, Lanckoronski built St. Martin church, and ordered all Calvinists either to convert, or to leave Wodzisław.
-The church burned in 1746, to be rebuilt in 1787 by Maciej Lanckoronski.
+Calvinist prayer house at Wodzisław was closed down in 1613, after the Zebrzydowski Rebellion, when town’s owner Samuel Lanckoroński abandoned Calvinism and became a Roman Catholic.
+Soon afterwards, Lanckoroński built St. Martin church, and ordered all Calvinists either to convert, or to leave Wodzisław.
+The church burned in 1746, to be rebuilt in 1787 by Maciej Lanckoroński.